maxbarltrop/maxbarltrop/README.md

 - 👋 Hi, I’m @maxbarltrop
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in the future of JS frameworks
-- 🌱 I’m currently learning about Webhooks and migrating to Tailwind CSS
+- 🌱 I’m currently learning about React Server Components and mobile development

-Looking for developer roles in the GTA
+Looking fo remote front-end engineer roles

 <!---
 maxbarltrop/maxbarltrop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.